Israel tells US it has serious reservations about Iran nuclear deal | ExBulletin

 Israel tells US it has serious reservations about Iran nuclear deal

-WASHINGTON, June 27 (Reuters) – Israel has serious reservations about the Iran nuclear deal being concluded in Vienna, new Foreign Minister Yair Lapid told his US counterpart as he pledged to correct “the mistakes made” in US-Israeli relations in recent years.
+ROME (Reuters) – Israel has serious reservations about the Iran nuclear deal being concluded in Vienna, new Foreign Minister Yair Lapid told his US counterpart as he pledged to correct the mistakes made in US-Israeli relations in recent years.

+US Secretary of State Antony Blinken meets with Israeli Foreign Minister Yair Lapid in Rome, Italy, June 27, 2021.
+Andrew Harnik / Pool via REUTERS

 In their first face-to-face meeting since Israel’s new government was sworn in two weeks ago, US Secretary of State Antony Blinken and Lapid had a very positive and warm discussion, according to US officials.